UCL Faculty of Laws: Publications

 The faculty publishes a number of journals, including Current Legal Problems, first published in 1948, and the student journal, UCL Journal of Law and Jurisprudence.

 Public lectures

 The faculty hosts a number of free public lectures each week (including, since 1947, the Current Legal Problems series) on a wide range of legal topics.
 These lectures are delivered by eminent academics from major universities around the world, senior members of the judiciary and leading legal practitioners.

 Reputation and rankings

-The faculty was ranked second in the UK for law in The Guardian University Guide 2025, first in the Times Good University Guide 2025, second in the Complete University Guide 2025, 12th globally in the Times Higher Education World University Rankings 2024 by subject: law, and 14th globally in the QS World University Rankings by Subject 2024: Law & Legal Studies.
-In analysis of the 2021 Research Excellence Framework results by Times Higher Education, the Faculty of Laws was ranked first in the United Kingdom for the quality of its research.
+The faculty was ranked 5th in the UK for law in The Guardian University Guide 2026, 3rd in the Times Good University Guide 2026, and 4th in the Complete University Guide 2027.
+Internationally, it was ranked 11th for law in the Times Higher Education World University Rankings 2026 by subject, and joint 13th globally in the QS World University Rankings by Subject 2026.
+In analysis of the 2021 Research Excellence Framework (REF) results by Times Higher Education, the Faculty of Laws was ranked 1st in the United Kingdom for the quality of its research.